 Since I was a child, I’ve always been really interested by science and I love how the scientific method can be used to describe almost everything around us.
 Although the science doesn’t often ‘turn off’ I also really like to cycle, surf, telemark ski, and play the banjo.
 I live with my wife in Northwest London, being in London sadly means that surfing and skiing don’t happen very often.

 Before I started working on solar energy materials I worked as a glaciologist for the British Antarctic Survey.
 I went to Antarctica twice to drill and measure ice cores, these contain a record of what the climate was like in the past.

-I work in the Physics Department at Imperial College London where I run a small research group.
+I work in the Physics Department at Imperial College London where I'm a Lecturer and run a small research group.